-FRANKFORT, KENTUCKY — Republicans in the Kentucky state legislature have announced they will bring a resolution to the floor in 2017 that would drastically change how abortions are sought and carried out in the state.
+FRANKFORT, KENTUCKY — Republicans in the Kentucky state legislature have announced they will soon bring a resolution to the floor that would drastically change how abortions are sought and carried out in the state.

-Rep. Thompaulsen told the media that he and his fellow Republicans were “divinely inspired” by the so-called “heartbeat” abortion ban passed in Ohio this week, and wanted to make a similar “stab at protecting the unborn.”
-Thompaulsen said, though, that Kentucky Republicans didn’t feel Ohio’s bill “went far enough” and they came up with the key difference between the two laws.
+Rep. Thompaulsen told the media that he and his fellow Republicans were “divinely inspired” by the abortion ban restrictions passed in various red states this year, and wanted to make a similar “stab at protecting the unborn.”
+Thompaulsen said, though, that Kentucky Republicans didn’t feel the other bills “went far enough” and they came up with the key difference between the two laws.

 At first, Thompaulsen says Kentucky Republicans considered setting the line at the point a man ejaculates during sexual intercourse, but decided even that might be too late to protect the unborn.